 Prohibited Items - WHAT NOT TO BRING

-- BTK prohibits the carrying or transport of the following items: weapons, firearms, ammunition, knives (including pocket knives), non-prescription or illicit/illegal drugs, marijuana (including medical marijuana), drug paraphernalia, tobacco products including cigarettes or cigars, tobacco or vaping pipes, fireworks, incendiary devices, and food, snacks, or beverages (with the exception of one (1) small bottle of water per person).
+- BTK prohibits the carrying or transport of the following items: weapons, firearms, ammunition, knives (including pocket knives), non-prescription or illicit/illegal drugs, marijuana (including recreational and medical marijuana), drug paraphernalia, tobacco products including cigarettes or cigars, tobacco or vaping pipes, fireworks, incendiary devices, and food, snacks, or beverages (with the exception of one (1) small bottle of water per person).
 Handbags and luggage are subject to search/inspection.
 For a more comprehensive list of prohibited items, visit http://www.cbp.gov/travel/us-citizens/cbp-reqs-mexico.

 - We do not allow food or beverage (including but not limited to snacks, sodas, candy, fruit, seeds, nuts or gum) to be eaten or transported in our vehicles, with the sole exception of one (1) small bottle of drinking water per person.
 Because we are crossing an international border, we simply cannot risk having prohibited food items or beverages in our vehicles.
 U.S., California and Mexican laws prohibit the transport of certain foods, food products and beverages over the International border (both directions).
 Our vendors also prohibit the consumption of outside food or beverage on their property.
 Under no circumstance will you be allowed to consume alcohol in BTK vehicles.
 If you have a medical condition that requires you to consume specific foods or beverages, you should make special arrangements with us well in advance (at least 7 days) of your tour or workshop date.